jaghaimo/starpocalypse/README.md

 ## Implementation details

-Every module can be disabled at will, see `starpocalypse.json`.
+Every change can be disabled at will, see `starpocalypse.json`.
 Additional configuration files can be found in `settings/` folder.
 Mods can apply changes and merges to default values by shipping the same folder with their version of CSV files.